johnygold/Laravel-Form-Generator/README.md

 PHP tool to generate Laravel Blade Form/Ajax elements

-It looks for MySQL databases and generates forms/ajax queries based on columns names.
-There are a few naming conventions build in for the columns to affect the generation of the form elements:
+It looks for MySQL databases and generates forms/ajax queries based on columns names.(or you can input these manually) There are a few naming conventions build in for the columns to affect the generation of the form elements:
 <br/>
 <ul> _ = Underscore can be used to convert to camelCase</ul>